 - 10 Text Placeholders

-Pixel Samy has created an intuitive and impressive transition pack here, they’re exactly what they say in the title, they’re seamless, easy to use and look clean.
-The element of colour distortion they produce helps you to add a little more depth into your project.
+Pixel Samy has created an intuitive and impressive transition pack here, they’re exactly what they say in the title, they’re seamless, easy to use, and look clean.
+The element of colour distortion they produce helps you to add a little more depth to your project.
+It is truly among the easy transitions Premiere Pro has to offer.

 It involves using multiple layers but Samy has you covered, watch his tutorial here to help you master this transition.